elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

  * Few options for user authentication methods

-     - Jenkin’s Built-in User Database
+     - Jenkin's Built-in User Database

      - Using an Active Directory